airr-community/airr-standards/docs/swtools/airr_swtools_standard.rst

 Because the installation and operation of the tools in this field may be complex, we require example data and details of expected output, so that users can confirm that their installation is functioning as expected.
-Furthermore, metadata (such as for example germline gene libraries) and other software dependencies should be checked when the tool runs, and informative error messages issued if necessary.
+Furthermore, metadata (for example, germline gene libraries) and other software dependencies should be checked when the tool runs, and informative error messages issued if necessary.